Fifty-four active MCP servers. Nine deprecated. One monorepo. Two CVEs. And a competitive landscape that just shifted under AWS’s feet.

 The AWS Knowledge MCP Server is the easiest to try — it’s a fully managed remote server at https://knowledge-mcp.global.api.aws with Streamable HTTP transport, no authentication required, and no local setup.
 Just point your MCP client at the URL and start querying AWS documentation.

 Setup difficulty: Moderate to Hard.
 The Knowledge server is one-click.
 The Documentation server needs Python 3.10+ and uv.
-The API server and infrastructure servers require AWS credentials, proper IAM permissions, and understanding of which of the 66 servers you actually need.
-The Core MCP Server’s role system helps, but “which roles do I enable?” is itself a non-trivial question.
+The API server and infrastructure servers require AWS credentials, proper IAM permissions, and understanding of which of the 54 active servers you actually need.
+With the Core MCP Server deprecated, there’s no bundling mechanism — you configure each server individually.

 What Works Well